Logo

 Chlamydia Causes Infertility?
 Unraveling the Hidden Dangers

 Chlamydia is a common sexually transmitted infection (STI) caused by the bacteria Chlamydia trachomatis.
-It can affect both men and women, but in this article, we will focus on how chlamydia specifically affects the reproductive system and whether or not it can cause infertility.
+It can affect both men and women, but in this article, we will be unraveling how chlamydia specifically affects the reproductive system and whether or not it can cause infertility.
 Understanding the basics of chlamydia is crucial in recognizing its potential consequences and seeking appropriate treatment.

 Chlamydia STI Picture, chlamydia causes infertility